-Our employees are at the center of everything we do at CommScope, and we understand they are the driving force for our innovation and success.
-CommScope works to ensure it provides a safe, inclusive, and enjoyable workplace environment for all its employees.
-We have a global team of nearly 30,000 employees with approximately 60% classified as manufacturing employees.
+Our employees are at the center of everything we do at CommScope and are the driving force for our innovation and success.
+CommScope works to ensure it provides a safe, inclusive and positive employee experience and workplace environment for all its employees.
+We have a global team of over 30,000 employees with approximately 66% classified as manufacturing employees.
 The majority of these manufacturing employees are located in low-cost labor countries such as Mexico, China, India and the Czech Republic.
-Our U.S. workforce is a mix of manufacturing and non-manufacturing employees and makes up approximately 20% of our employee base.
+Our U.S. workforce is a mix of manufacturing and non-manufacturing employees and makes up almost 20% of our employee base.

-More than ever, our employees have united behind our common purpose to "Create Lasting Connections" all over the world.
-We unite, collaborate and innovate to create the world's most advanced networks and succeed by having people who come to work passionate about delivering on this vision every day.
-Core pillars underlying our Human Capital Management strategy focus on employee engagement, employee training and development, employee inclusion, equality, and diversity, and employee health, safety and well-being.
+More than ever, our employees have continued to unite behind our common purpose to "Create Lasting Connections" all over the world.
+We collaborate and innovate to create the world's most advanced networks and succeed by having people who come to work passionate about delivering on this vision every day.
+Core pillars underlying our Human Capital Management strategy focus on engagement; total rewards; training and development; inclusion, equality, and diversity; and health, safety and well-being.